$5,000 Public Adjuster Bond

-Why do I need this bond?
+Why do I need a public adjuster bond in Montana?

 Public adjuster bonds in Montana remain in effect for 12 months from the date of issuance and must be renewed annually for as long as the individual wishes to continue working as an adjuster.
 However, the surety does have the right to cancel this bond at any time by providing 30 days’ written notice to the Auditor.

-- Pass adjuster licensing exam and pay applicable fees
+- Pass the adjuster licensing exam.

 Ready to get started?